chromiumembedded/cef/tools/distrib/linux/README.redistrib.txt

     This file contains non-localized resources required for Chrome Developer Tools.
 Without this file Chrome Developer Tools will not function.

+* Angle support.
+  * libEGL.so
+  * libGLESv2.so
+  Without these files HTML5 accelerated content like 2D canvas, 3D CSS and WebGL will not function.

+* SwiftShader support.
+  * swiftshader/libEGL.so
+  * swiftshader/libGLESv2.so
+  Without these files WebGL will not function in software-only mode when the GPU is not available or disabled.

 * Widevine CDM support.
   * libwidevinecdmadapter.so
     Without this file playback of Widevine projected content will not function.